A Complete Guide to Sacha Baron Cohen’s Many Controversies

 Of course, his widespread recognition came thanks to 2006’s Borat mockumentary film, where he traveled from Kazakhstan to America with his producer friend to learn more about our customs — the good, the bad, and the ugly.
 That, and also to abduct and marry Pamela Anderson, and maybe engage in a naked brawl with his producer.

 The controversy came almost immediately for the hit, Academy-award nominated film.
-(Not to mention, Cohen continued his ongoing feud with Trump by writing a scene in which Borat poops in front of Trump Tower.)
+(Not to mention, Baron Cohen continued his ongoing feud with Trump by writing a scene in which Borat poops in front of Trump Tower.)
 Among the most prominent blowback included almost every Arabic country banning the film due to its “vile, gross, and extremely ridiculous” nature, and many of the film’s participants suing the production upon its release.
-(Later, Kazakhstan’s foreign minister became a bit more relaxed about the whole situation, inviting Cohen to explore the country and discover its charms.)
+(Later, Kazakhstan’s foreign minister became a bit more relaxed about the whole situation, inviting Baron Cohen to explore the country and discover its charms.)
 The lawsuits included two University of South Carolina fraternity members who claimed they were made the “object of ridicule, humiliation, mental anguish and emotional and physical distress” after appearing in the film, and a driving instructor who claimed he only agreed to appear in the film because he was told it was a “documentary about the integration of foreign people into the American way of life.”
 Residents of a small Romanian commune also sued the film, alleging they were lied to about its narrative and were paid unfair wages.
 All three lawsuits were eventually dismissed in court.

 The scene where Borat sings the Kazakhstan national anthem at a Virginia rodeo generated actual news stories at the time of filming, well before the movie’s release.
-“I’ve been in a bizarre situation, where a country has declared me as its number-one enemy,” Cohen later told Rolling Stone.
+“I’ve been in a bizarre situation, where a country has declared me as its number-one enemy,” Baron Cohen later told Rolling Stone.
 “It’s inherently a comic situation.
 I mean, it’s always risky when you don’t go down the normal route.
 I wish I would have been there at the briefing that Bush got about who I am, who Borat is.
 It would have had to be great.”
-Not to be outdone, Cohen later revealed the FBI kept a dossier on Borat while they were filming in America: “On Borat, the FBI started following us.
+Not to be outdone, Baron Cohen later revealed the FBI kept a dossier on Borat while they were filming in America: “On Borat, the FBI started following us.
 They got so many complaints that there was a terrorist traveling in an ice-cream van … that they started compiling a file on us.”

-The last appearance of Borat comes from a December 2015 appearance on Jimmy Kimmel Live!, where Cohen appeared in character to promote his newest film, The Brothers Grimsby.
+The last appearance of Borat comes from a December 2015 appearance on Jimmy Kimmel Live!, where Baron Cohen appeared in character to promote his newest film, The Brothers Grimsby.

 Brüno Gehard